madibabaiasl/EMGIntentPaper/README.md

 ## Repository Structure

-    All Model.zip: Contains the trained models used for intent detection.
+    All-Model-1.zip: Contains the trained models used for intent detection.
     EDA And Data Cleaning.zip: Includes exploratory data analysis (EDA) and data cleaning scripts.
     README.md: Documentation for understanding and using the repository.